 Not bad, just disappointing.
 Knockaert was so bright and so entertaining last year in the Championship that it was natural – although probably unrealistic – to hope for a breakthrough season.
-Still, there’s so much more to come from him and hopefully he realizes that potential.
+Still, there’s so much more to come from him and hopefully he realises that potential.
 If there’s another hope, though, it’s that he cuts back on the melodrama.

-The Frenchman is prone to going down far too easily and fond of clutching his face at the slightest invitation, and that sense of theater detracts from his ability.
+The Frenchman is prone to going down far too easily and fond of clutching his face at the slightest invitation, and that sense of theatre detracts from his ability.
 That’s a great shame, too, because his close control and willingness to take players on often makes him tremendous fun to watch.

 Best: Nick Pope

 Burnley were hardly short of candidates, but Pope warrants special praise for the challenges he faced and conquered.
 A couple of FA Cup appearances aside, he spent all of last season on the substitutes’ bench and, prior to that, had never played outside the Football League.
-Conversely, Tom Heaton had been part of the furniture in Sean Dyche’s defense, and had the relationships and understandings which come with long-term residency.
+Conversely, Tom Heaton had been part of the furniture in Sean Dyche’s defence, and had the relationships and understandings which come with long-term residency.

 So for him not to be missed and for Pope to create a conversation about who the better goalkeeper actually is was remarkable.
-He may not be a high-wire, gravity-defying player, but his hands have been reliable and his reliability under crosses have taken the pressure off a defense which has been tested this season.
+He may not be a high-wire, gravity-defying player, but his hands have been reliable and his reliability under crosses have taken the pressure off a defence which has been tested this season.

 In August, nobody knew who Nick Pope was.
 In June, he’ll surely (surely?) be heading to Russia.
 What a rise.